- The Apollo Guidance Computer was the first computer ever built whose operation was based entirely on silicon integrated circuits.

-But there was a yet further problem: The computers that were built during the 1950s and 1960s were enormous.
-A computer made from a network of gigantic vacuum tubes would not fit onto a spaceship, for any attempt to place such a computer onto a rocket would take room away from other mission-critical equipment.
+Unfortunately, there was a yet further problem: The computers that were built during the 1950s and 1960s were enormous.
+A computer made from a network of gigantic vacuum tubes would not fit into a spaceship, for any attempt to place such a computer onto a rocket would take room away from other mission-critical equipment.
 To get a man on the moon, engineers had to find a way to make computers drastically smaller.

 Eldon C. Hall, the lead designer on the AGC project, got the idea to use integrated circuits in the computer and began to push the idea heavily.
 Hall knew that Fairchild Semiconductor had been manufacturing integrated circuits ever since Robert Noyce, the company’s co-founder, had created the first microchips in the late 1950s by placing transistors and other circuit components onto a piece of silicon.
-Not only did these chips offer vastly improved processing power beyond anything else available at the time, but they were quite small and lightweight, which went a long way to solving the dreaded size and weight problems which dogged the AGC design team.
+Not only did these chips offer vastly improved processing power beyond anything else available at the time, but they were quite small and lightweight, which went a long way to solving the dreaded size and weight problems that dogged the AGC design team.

 The next piece of inspiration came from Draper’s work designing anti-aircraft guns and missile guidance systems during World War II and the 1950s.
-After all, if computers could guide a missile to a target or track the movements of an enemy airplane, they could also, Draper reasoned, guide a rocket to the moon.
+After all, if computers could guide a missile to a target or track the movements of an enemy airplane, they could.
+Also, Draper reasoned, guide a rocket to the moon.
 As proof of concept, Draper designed a Mars probe.
-This caught the US government’s attention and allowed him and his team at the Instrumentation Lab to win the contract to design the AGC, which was finally awarded in August of 1961.
+This caught the US government’s attention and allowed him and his team at the Instrumentation Lab to win the contract to design the AGC, which was finally awarded in August 1961.

-When the project began, Draper enlisted the help not only of Hall, but also of hardware engineer John Miller, who was in charge of designing the AGC’s Inertial Measurement Unit, which is what would orient the Apollo 11 spacecraft in space; Ramon Alonso, who created the AGC’s rope memory system and the DSKY system by which astronauts entered commands into the computer; and Albert Hopkins, the software engineer who wrote the operating system and input-output code for the AGC.
+When the project began, Draper enlisted the help not only of Hall but also of hardware engineer John Miller, who was in charge of designing the AGC’s Inertial Measurement Unit, which is what would orient the Apollo 11 spacecraft in space; Ramon Alonso, who created the AGC’s rope memory system and the DSKY system by which astronauts entered commands into the computer; and Albert Hopkins, the software engineer who wrote the operating system and input-output code for the AGC.

 Hal Laning was also called upon to design the operating system.
-Ralph Ragan and and David Hoag were also hired to design the guidance and navigation system, with Hoag focusing on constructing gyroscopic units and Ragan overseeing operations.
-Many other engineers, including Milt Tragesser, Margaret Hamilton, Jack Garman and Richard Battin, also had important roles in the project.
+Ralph Ragan and David Hoag were also hired to design the guidance and navigation system, with Hoag focusing on constructing gyroscopic units and Ragan overseeing operations.
+Many other engineers, including Milt Tragesser, Margaret Hamilton, Jack Garman, and Richard Battin, also had important roles in the project.

 By January 1966, the AGC’s software had been completed, and test flights using the AGC were already being done as early as August of that year.
-However, Apollo 8 — the December 1968 mission that sent a manned spacecraft towards the moon — was the first true test of its utility.
+However, Apollo 8 — the December 1968 mission that sent a manned spacecraft toward the moon — was the first true test of its utility.
 When that mission proved to be a resounding success, many astronauts who had previously been skeptical of surrendering control to the AGC were persuaded of its power.

-Apollo Guidance Computer: How it Worked
+Apollo Guidance Computer: How It Worked

 To appreciate how the Apollo Guidance Computer worked, a basic understanding of the steps involved in the Apollo 11 mission (and other moon missions) is first required.
 First, the Saturn V rocket takes off from earth and flies into space.
 The Apollo spacecraft is attached to the rocket and detaches from it while in space.
-The spacecraft itself consists of a service module, a command module and a lunar module.
+The spacecraft itself consists of a service module, a command module, and a lunar module.
 The service module provides propulsions for the spacecraft.
 The command module is where astronauts would be housed during both legs of their journey through space.

 As the crew approached the moon, the lunar module would detach from the command module.
 The command module would remain in orbit around the moon with one astronaut on board in preparation for the return to earth, while the others would be on the lunar module and actually land on the moon.
-Because the lunar and command modules must move though space, they each need to have a version of the AGC on board to assist with navigation.
+Because the lunar and command modules must move through space, they each need to have a version of the AGC on board to assist with navigation.

 To appreciate the AGC’s technical specs and mode of operation, it must be remembered that so many of its features were either invented outright for the sake of the project or were only invented very recently beforehand.
 The core rope memory system was a very recent invention, and DSKY was created specifically to help astronauts use the computer.
 DSKY required astronauts to enter two-digit commands into the interface, with one digit representing a “Verb” and the other a “Noun.”
 Verbs were the actions the computer was to perform, and nouns referred to the data which were to be affected by the action.
 The DSKY in the lower instrument bay of the spacecraft would then relay information to the Inertial Measurement Unit, which would use a sextant to align the craft.